deepkashiwa20/MegaCRN/README.md

 * jpholiday -> pip install jpholiday (not must, but if you want onehottime)

 ## How to run our model (general)?
-The training function and the validation function is merged into one file, all you need is to run python traintest_MegaCRN.py under each model directory.

 * cd model
 * python traintest_MegaCRN.py --dataset=DATA --gpu=YOUR_GPU_DEVICE_ID
 * DATA = {METRLA, PEMSBAY}